Friday, February 6, 2026

 This month, I did a buddy read with another avid book reader.
 Together we read and discussed the novel, Daddy Love by Joyce Carol Oates.
 I've been wanting to read Daddy Love for two or three years now.
 I am glad to have finally read this novel and crossed it off of my 'to be read' pile this month.

 Daddy Love is one of Joyce Carol Oates's shorter novels at 240 pages.
 It's a quick read, but also a difficult novel to read due to the subject matter.
-Let's just say that Daddy Love is perhaps the darkest novel I've read by Joyce Carol Oates and is not for the faint of heart.
+Let's just say that Daddy Love is perhaps the darkest novel I've read by Joyce Carol Oates to date and it is not for the faint of heart.
 If child abduction and physical, emotional, and sexual abuse of very young minors is a trigger for you...
 Then stay far, far away from Daddy Love as this novel touches upon these topics and it isn't pretty!
 As far as the writing goes, I felt like Daddy Love is really well written overall.
 This is Joyce Carol Oates after all!

 By the way, I listened to the unabridged audio version of Daddy Love, which was well narrated by Christine Williams.